Kevin M. Nagle: Civic and philanthropic activities

 Nagle is a Trustee at Saint Mary’s College of California and serves as Chair of the Board.
 Nagle also serves on the Board of Advisors for UC Davis School of Medicine and is a Founding Member of Greater Sacramento Economic Council.

+In 2022, two graduating seniors from Saint Mary’s College of California started a petition to replace Nagle as that years’ commencement speaker, citing Nagle’s 2019 donation of over $35,000 to the "Trump Victory" campaign.
+In that same year, he also donated $8,300 to the campaign of QANON supporter Susan Collins.

 He also served as a Board Member (Chairman of Finance Committee) of the St. HOPE Public Schools in Sacramento, 2011's Charter School of the Year (PS7).

 Nagle supports numerous philanthropic causes, and has been instrumental in major fundraising campaigns for the St. Hope Foundation and Cristo Rey Sacramento.

 As part of his support for UCP, Nagle set a new chapter fundraising record of over $480,000 from its annual dinner in May 2019 with nearly 700 attendees.
 UCP of Sacramento and Northern California is the region’s leading provider of comprehensive services to children and adults with developmental disabilities, serving 5,730 individuals per month in an eight-county area.